Breast Lift Salt Lake City & Layton, Utah

-Plastic surgery of sagging breasts is called mastopexy, or breast lift.
+Plastic surgery to lift sagging breasts is called mastopexy, or breast lift.

-One of three basic breast lift scar patterns is chosen:
+One of three basic breast lift scar patterns is chose

 Circumareolar (scar around the areola of the nipple)